jacheung/jacheung.github.io/_posts/2020-06-10-ladder-of-causation.md

 ![](/images/latest/path-analysis/FigCartoonSummary_V2.png)

+### Final thoughts

-I am by no means an expert on causal inference and have yet to see the depths of insights it can provide to machine intelligence.
+I am by no means an expert on causal inference and have yet to uncover all the arguments Pearl makes.
 However, I am in favor of Pearl's line of thinking.
 Causal inference requires us to employ scientific thinking.
 It requires us to take a step back, observe the world, and hypothesize a testable model for how the world may operate.
 It leads us to see beyond data as a crystal ball and recognize that it is purely a tool for understanding the world.
 This is purely anecdotal but our brains don't purely use data to estimate the world around us.
-Instead we use a combination of data and a modeled expectation of world.
-Why should we expect machine intelligence to use just data?
+Instead we use a combination of data and a modeled expectation of world, so why wouldn't we build machines that do that also?

+Back to reading!